About Thomas & Contact details: Please click - Xeno:MKE 2013-2023 - An exhibition set in the future documenting a decade of LGBT Civil Rights.

 Featured in Britain’s premier art, design and lifestyle publication reFRESH

-A morning love song or poem about lovers separating at dawn.
+A love song or poem contemplating the separation of lovers at dawn.

 the form first appeared in the English language in the 1380s.